FezVrasta/node-red-matter/README.md

 ## 💾 Backup

-The generated Matter device configurations are currently stored in `~/.node-red/node-red-matter/matter-devices`, or under wherever your Node-RED user directory is located.
+The generated Matter server configurations are currently stored in `~/.node-red/node-red-matter/matter-server`, or under wherever your Node-RED user directory is located.

-Each device is stored in a sub-folder named after the configuration node ID, if you ever need to recreate a Matter configuration node but don't want to lose your existing virtual Matter device, you can simply rename the folder with the new configuration node ID and it will automatically pick it up.
+Each service is stored in a sub-folder named after the configuration node ID, if you ever need to recreate a Matter configuration node but don't want to lose your existing virtual Matter devices and server, you can simply rename the folder with the new configuration node ID and it will automatically pick it up.

 ## 🤲 Contributing